 - Residency programs allow the physician assistant to gain both clinical and didactic knowledge that would take years of on-the-job training to attain.
 It provides a faster paced, formalized training program of supervised practice, which allows physician assistants to be utilized much faster than new graduates.

-- The PA can develop the judgment and technical abilities in a specialized practice area, thus increasing their confidence in their chosen specialties.
+- The PA can develop judgment and technical abilities in a specialized practice area, thus increasing their confidence in their chosen specialties.

 - Many employers give preference to residency-trained physician assistants.

-- Residency programs can be a great way to transition to specialty practice for a mid-career PA looking for a new challenge.
+- Residency programs can be a great way to transition to a specialty practice for a mid-career PA looking for a new challenge.